 - Additional testing and counseling may be recommended on an individual basis.

 - The RSCC policy of Student Conduct and Disciplinary Sanctions applies to all students regardless of the program in which they are enrolled.
 In cases where alcohol and drug violations occur, disciplinary action, as well as the decision whether to test for alcohol or drugs, will be processed through the Division Dean and the office of the Dean of Students/Student Services.
 Please refer to the nursing handbook for further information.
 Failure to correct the problem will result in termination from the Nursing Program.

 - There are additional expenses for the nursing program.
 Uniforms are required.
 Financial Aid may be available.
 Questions should be directed to the Financial Aid office.

 The Nursing Admissions Committee considers all eligible applicants and recommends applicants for acceptance into the Nursing Program.
 Students who have not met minimum requirements will not be considered.
 All students meeting minimum criteria will be considered competitively, using the published applicant ranking tool.
 It will be to the applicant's benefit to complete as many general education courses as possible by application deadline.
-The earlier application date will also be considered if admission ranking is equal.
+The earlier application date may also be considered if admission ranking is equal.
 MEETING MINIMUM REQUIREMENTS DOES NOT GUARANTEE ACCEPTANCE.
 Preference will be given to Tennessee residents.

 Transferring Nursing Students